What do celebrities like Meghan Markle, Jennifer Aniston, Madonna, and Gwenyth Paltrow have in common? They’ve all devotees to face yoga.

 It might sound like a big commitment, but the workout takes five minutes, tops.

-Takatsu suggests starting with toning the bigger muscles first, which can be the neck or forehead area, before moving to smaller facial muscles like the eyes.
-Because the eye area is delicate and small, it is difficult to isolate and activate those muscles.
+Takatsu suggests starting with toning the bigger muscles first, the neck or forehead area, before moving to smaller facial muscles like the eyes.
+Because the eye area is delicate and small, isolating and activating those muscles is difficult.

 At first, it can be challenging, but once you get used to it, the facial expressions that come with face yoga will feel natural.